Are you in love with black cat breeds and can’t get enough of them?

 #6 Chantilly-Tiffany

 Often described as a moderate cat with no extremes, the Chantilly-Tiffany is another amazing black cat breed with yellow eyes that will melt your heart.
-Common colors besides black include blue, chocolate, lilac, platinum, and silver.

 Tiffany, for short, has semi-long fur with little or no undercoat that is silky and soft to the touch.
-It’s an affectionate and sweet cat breed that thrives on human attention without being overly demanding.

-However, these fluffy black cats can be a bit “talkative” when you ignore them for too long.
+However, these fluffy black cats can be a bit talkative when you ignore them for too long.

 #7 Russian Black

-Most of you probably are familiar with Russian Blues and their unusual coat color and soul-piercing green eyes.
-But you probably don’t know that there’s such thing as a Russian Black, developed from a Russian Blue.
+But you probably don’t know that there’s such a thing as a Russian Black, developed from a Russian Blue.

 Some cat clubs don’t recognize Russian Blues in any other colors, but some do accept Russian Blues in black and white.